ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 }
 ```

-And use them like usual:
+And use them as usual:

 ```go
 minusTwo := Number{